-d.
-Climatological near-surface wind convergence

-There are some remaining questions regarding the essential role of WBC SST forcing on the time-mean atmospheric state.
-The ongoing debates about the origin of the near-surface wind convergence (NSWC) and the maximum precipitation over WBCs are particularly relevant as they entail important implications pertinent to various aspects of the topics discussed in this article.
-That is, to assess whether or not the steady linear boundary layer dynamics accounts for the time-mean NSWC and vertical motion requires a detailed understanding of the modulation of boundary layer ageostrophic circulation by SST (Section 2).
-On the other hand, the demonstrated impacts of storms and atmospheric fronts on the NSWC require a careful examination of extratropical cyclogenesis modulated by the diabatic forcing over the ocean fronts (Section 3).
-Overall, any approach to quantifying the nature of the relationships between time-mean convergence and SST will need to robustly separate the small magnitude convergence predicted by linear boundary layer theory from the anomalous convergence induced by storm systems that are several orders of magnitude greater.
+1069 biogeochemical processes (Section 4).
+Our observing capability has advanced rapidly to 1070 characterize mesoscale air-sea interaction (Section 5).
+However, numerous challenges and open 1071 questions remain.
+The remainder of the chapter will focus on physical and biological aspects of 1072 modeling, observational, and diagnostic approaches that require further research in the coming 1073 years.
+1074 1075 a.
+Attribution of near-surface wind convergence 1076 While the WBC SST impact on the MABL dynamics is increasingly better understood, there are 1077 some critical remaining questions regarding the essential role of WBC SST forcing on the time-1078 mean atmospheric state.
+The ongoing debates about the origin of the near-surface wind 1079 convergence (NSWC) and the maximum precipitation over WBCs are particularly relevant as 1080 they entail important implications pertinent to various aspects of the topics discussed in this 1081 article.
+That is, assessing whether the steady linear boundary layer dynamics account for the 1082 time-mean NSWC and vertical motion requires a detailed understanding of the modulation of 1083 boundary layer ageostrophic circulation by SST (Section 2; Figure 1d).
+On the other hand, the 1084 demonstrated impacts of storms and atmospheric fronts on the NSWC require a careful 1085 examination of extratropical cyclogenesis modulated by the diabatic forcing over the ocean 1086 fronts (Section 3; Figure 1b-c).
+Overall, any approach to quantifying the nature of the 1087 relationships between NSWC and SST will need to robustly separate the small magnitude 1088 convergence predicted by linear boundary layer theory from the large anomalous convergence 1089 induced by storm systems that are several orders of magnitude greater.
+1090 1091 b.
+Robust diagnostic framework 1092 The debate about the role of SST fronts in the NSWC arises partly due to the lack of a robust 1093 process-based diagnostics and analytic framework to interpret the observed convergence 1094 patterns.
+The existing analytical model of Schneider and Qiu (2015) discussed in Section 2c 1095 offers a complete account of the role of boundary layer dynamics over the SST fronts, providing 1096 the two limiting cases of wind response to SST dependent on background wind speed.
+The model 1097 also suggests an extension of the diagnostic framework from the widely used coupling 1098 coefficients to lagged regression, impulse response, or corresponding spectral transfer functions.
+1099 Yet, the model assumes a quasi-steady state and does not account for the stochastic and moist